zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Portfolios help you get into graduate school and they can land you a good job.
 If you plan to start your own business or work as a freelancer, your portfolio is like an elaborate business card.
 Buildinga portfolio can be fun and it's worth it.
 Let us know if you need help.

 ##Great Work
+When you begin your Great Work in the 3rd year, we expect you to take a lighter load of classes.
+Your Great Work should be clearly incorporated into your contract.
+Developing your Great Work could be a 10 UMA course, which would leave 10 UMAs left over to design additional courses.
+You are still responsible for your Milestone Challenge and experiences in the MPC.

+Your Great Work is meant to take you to success beyond the MPC.
+Students in traditional college programs face a common problem: they graduate with a degree and suddenly find themselves out in the 'real world' with no idea what to do.
+The Great Work is how the MPC helps students avoid this fate.

+Your Great Work should demonstrate your own development as a creator.
+It's the culmination of your development in the MPC.

+Your Great Work should be clearly ambitious and show leadership.
+Getting a job may be part of your Great Work, but it can't be the whole thing.
+You need to prove that you are capable of 'going your own way', even if that means developing something within an existing business or organization.
+You can do your Great Work with others in the MPC, such as founding a business together.